-We collect and process information relating to our employees, our customer operators, our customers' gaming clients, and others for various business purposes, including payment processing, marketing and promotional purposes.
+We collect and process information relating to our employees, our customer operators, our customers' end user players, and others for various business purposes, including payment processing, marketing and promotional purposes.
 The collection and use of personal data are governed by privacy laws and regulations enacted by the various states, the United States and other jurisdictions around the world.
 Privacy laws and regulations continue to evolve and on occasion may be inconsistent between jurisdictions.
 Various federal, state and foreign legislative or regulatory bodies may enact or adopt new or additional laws and regulations concerning privacy, data retention, data transfer, and data protection.
 For example, the European Union has adopted a data protection regulation known as the General Data Protection Regulation, which became fully enforceable in May 2018, that includes operational and compliance requirements with significant penalties for non-compliance.
-In addition, California has enacted a new privacy law, known as the California Consumer Privacy Act of 2018, which takes effect in 2020 and provides some of the strongest privacy requirements in the United States.
+In addition, California has enacted a new privacy law, known as the California Consumer Privacy Act of 2018, which takes effect in 2020 and provides some of the